Cebu, Bohol & Dumaguete

 Core Days

 But Malapascua's allure extends far beyond its iconic dawn dive.
 For a chance to see schooling hammerhead sharks, Kimud Shoal is your next destination.
 This submerged pinnacle acts as a magnet for large pelagic, and while the hammerheads can be shy, glimpsing a school of them materializing from the blue is an unforgettable sight.
+At Maripipi, you have the rare chance to diving with bull sharks at Bull Shark Reef.
 The action continues at Gato Island, a marine sanctuary where a swim-through tunnel connects two sides of the island.
 Above water, it's a bird sanctuary; below, it's a world of vibrant soft corals, bustling with sea snakes, white-tip reef sharks, and a spectacular display of macro life, including the elusive blue-ringed octopus.
 For a change of pace, the journey to Kalangaman Island is rewarded with a stunning sandbar above water and pristine reefs below, often patrolled by jacks and barracuda.
 Further afield, Sambawan Island offers breathtaking wall dives in crystal-clear visibility, where massive schools of trevallies and snappers create living, swirling walls of silver.

 The liveaboard returns to the harbour after breakfast, allowing time to dry your gear and say farewell.